walmartlabs/lacinia/docs/tutorial/database-1.rst

 my.clojure-game-geek.db
 -----------------------

-In prior chapters, the ``:db`` component was just a wrapper around an Atom; starting here, we're going to update it to be a wrapper around a pooled connection pool to the PostgreSQL database running in the Docker container.
+In prior chapters, the ``:db`` component was just a wrapper around a Clojure Atom; starting here, we're going to revise the component to be a wrapper around a pooled connection pool to the PostgreSQL database running in the Docker container.

 Our goal in this chapter is to update just one basic query to use the database, the query that retrieves a board game by its unique id.
 We'll make just the changes necessary for that one query before moving on.

 .. literalinclude:: /_examples/tutorial/db-3.clj
-   :caption: src/my/clojure_game_geek/db.clj
+   :caption: src/my/clojure_game_geek/db.clj  (partial)
+   :lines: 1-24
-   :emphasize-lines: 2-15,20,23-40
+   :emphasize-lines: 2-15,20,23-24

 The requires for the ``db`` namespace have changed; we're using the ``clojure.java.jdbc`` namespace to connect to the database and execute queries, and also making use of the ``ComboPooledDataSource`` class,